 It’s been a chilly 81 degrees here in So Cal, and though the mornings have been on the crisp side, the afternoon temperatures have made it easy to forget that we are indeed in the month of December.
 At least I seem to have forgotten, as it is now 10 days until Christmas, and while I have completed my Christmas shopping for our extended family, gift exchanges, and office, I have yet to purchase anything for the kids or the husband outside of one stocking stuffer.
 Let’s just hope they’re not reading this post…

-The good thing is that there is still 10 days until Christmas, and sites such as Amazon make it easy to score a great gift at the last minute.
-However it is true what they say about Christmas (not that retailers would want to admit): there is more to the season than just the presents.
+The good thing is that there are still 10 days until Christmas, and sites such as Amazon make it easy to score a great gift at the last minute.
+However, it is true what they say about Christmas (not that retailers would want to admit): there is more to the season than just the presents.

 Then there’s our tree.
 I’ve long wanted to put up one of those fancy Pinterest-inspired, Instagram-worthy, color-coordinated themed trees.
 But that’s not what we do.
 My mother-in-law saved and labeled ornaments from her boys’ growing up, and now she does the same for her grandkids.
 This is a tradition that I too have now adopted.
 I love our family tree, with its blend of old and new- the new being the cute woodland themed ornaments from Crate and Barrel and Target, along with my collection of Starbucks tumblers.
 Coffee obsession aside, our tree is full of love.